iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 ![alt text](https://github.com/iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/blob/main/cosmos_jetson_nano_ip_connection_capture.png)

 Note: Do not hit "Start vehicle button on ui" as the vehicle should laready be running given "starting vehicle at <value> hz" in terminal.
+Note: If you don't see a camera feed in the ui, or see an error, please ensure the prior steps especially copying my keras.py file, and manage.py file was done appropiately.

 # An example road clip you can use to "partially simulate" the real jetson unit travelling in reality while using a virtual screen of road being traversed, before it's camera, by focusing camera on a computer screen playing the clip.